Alignment-free Raw Video Demoireing: Introduction

 \section{Introduction}

-Moiré patterns appear as repetitive, wave-like, colorful distortions when capturing images or videos on screens.
-These patterns result from spatial frequency aliasing between the color filter array of camera sensors and the LCD screen subpixels~\cite{wang2023coarse}, leading to an unsatisfactory visual experience.
-Video demoiréing, compared to image demoiréing, poses greater challenges; it demands not only the restoration of high-quality, moiré-free frames with natural colors but also significant effort to maintain temporal consistency.
+Moiré patterns appear as repetitive, wave-like, and colorful distortionsin images or videos captured from screens.
+These patterns result from frequency aliasing between the color filter array of camera sensors and the LCD screen subpixels~\cite{wang2023coarse}, resulting in a degraded visual experience.
+Image demoiréing has received increasing attention from the research community~\cite{cheng2019multi, he2020fhde, zheng2020image, wang2021image, niu2023progressive, wang2023coarse}.
+In these image demoiréing methods, the restoration process can be modeled as a combination of moire pattern removal and color correction.
+Many works indicate that addressing moiré patterns early in the raw-data pipeline yields superior results compared to corrections performed post-Image Signal Processor (ISP) in the sRGB domain~\cite{yue2022recaptured, cheng2024recaptured, xu2024image}, as the raw domain is free of nonlinear processes (e.g., gamma correction and demosaicing) that exacerbate moiré artifacts.
+Given the increasing availability of raw data in smartphones and DSLR cameras, demoiréing in the raw domain is both practical and beneficial.

+With the growing demand for video capture, several learning-based methods have been developed to mitigate undesirable moiré patterns in videos~\cite{dai2022video, quan2023deep, xu2024direction, liu2024video, niu2024std, cheng2024recaptured}.
+However, video demoiréing presents greater complexities compared to image demoiréing.
+It demands not only the restoration of high-quality, moiré-free frames with natural colors but also significant effort to maintain temporal consistency.